gombru/gombru.github.io/_posts/2018-01-08-face_hair_segmentation.markdown

 **The size of the training images is set to 512x512 to better fit the receptive field of the FCN.** An aggressive data augmentation is used, and I’ve found it to be it necessary in this case to overcome the limited amount of data and its low variance.
 Specifically, I found that in all the training images the faces are centered and have a similar size respect to the image.
 That made a model trained without data augmentation fail detecting non-centered faces or smaller faces.

 **Initially images are resized to 600x600.
 Then mirroring is applied with a probability of 0.5.
 Then, a random zero padding between 0 and 250 is added with a probability of 0.5.
 Then the resulting images are rescaled with a random scaling factor from 1 to 1.4.
 Finally, a random crop of 512x512 is taken from that image.**
-The data augmentation is performed online using a PyCaffe data layer, and [the code is self-explanatory](https://github.com/gombru/FaceFCN/blob/master/layers.py).
+The data augmentation is performed online using a PyCaffe data layer, and the code is self-explanatory. <!--- [the code is self-explanatory](https://github.com/gombru/FaceFCN/blob/master/layers.py).-->

 <div class="imgcap">
 <img src="/assets/facefcn/training.png" height="300">